clusterlink-net/clusterlink/website/content/en/docs/main/tutorials/nginx/index.md

 ## Enable cross-cluster access

-In this step, we enable connectivity access between the iPerf3 client and server.
+In this step, we enable access between the client and server.
  For each step, you have an example demonstrating how to apply the command from a file or providing the complete custom resource (CR) associated with the command.